Zren/zren.github.io/_posts/2018-09-26-kdesrc-build-in-kde-neon.markdown

 I'd been meaning to try the [Neon update to bionic](https://community.kde.org/Neon/BionicUpgrades) so I figured why not upgrade it. `libnm0` [in bionic is](https://packages.ubuntu.com/bionic/libnm0) `v1.10` which should fix the dependency issue.
 (Update: Neon is now shipping bionic by default now)

 After upgrading to bionic flawlessly, I ran `kdesrc-build` again.
 This time I ran into trouble with `solid` and `kwin`.
-Both complained build error logs mentioned:
+Both build error logs mentioned:

 {% highlight log %}
 make[2]: *** No rule to make target '/usr/lib/x86_64-linux-gnu/libudev.so', needed by 'bin/libKF5Solid.so.5.51.0'.
 Stop.